mrdaredevil/pythontwitchbot/README.md

 # pythontwitchbot
  A simple twitchbot for Twitchplays

-Most of the Code in twitchPlaysBot.py is ispired by a tutorial found on: https://dev.to/ninjabunny9000/let-s-make-a-twitch-bot-with-python-2nd8
+Most of the Code in twitchPlaysBot.py is inspired by a tutorial found on: https://dev.to/ninjabunny9000/let-s-make-a-twitch-bot-with-python-2nd8

 simulateInput.py is taken from: